-When it comes to the Japanese confectionery company that is known for having good old snacks and candies, what comes to my mind first is “Kasugai Seika (春日井製菓)”.
+When it comes to the Japanese confectionery company that is known for having good and old snacks, what comes to my mind right away is “Kasugai Seika (春日井製菓)”.

 In fact, I have introduced their classic candies that have long been loved in Japan several times in the past, which include this “Shio Ame (塩飴)” salt candy and this “Kuro Ame (黒飴)” brown sugar candy.

-In addition to them, I sometimes have a craving for a long-selling green pea snack from Kasugai as a food accompaniment for beer, which I actually picked up today for this blog article.
+In addition to them, I sometimes have a craving for Kasugai’s “Green Mame (グリーン豆)” as a snack accompaniment for beer, which I actually picked up today for this blog article.

-As “Mame (豆)” means beans in Japanese, and just as the photo and text on the packaging indicates, the package is filled with a lot of green beans (peas).
+As “Mame (豆)” means “bean” in Japanese, and just as the picture and text on the packaging indicate, the bag is filled with a lot of green peas.

-The green peas are partly coated with flour batter, deep-fried, and salted, so these beans are pleasantly crispy and savory with moderate saltiness.
+The green beans are partially coated with flour batter, deep-fried, and salted, so these snacks are pleasantly crispy and savory with a moderate saltiness.

-Besides, since the fried salted green peas are packed with umami taste, they are addictive and often eaten with beer in Japan as an Otsumami snack, as well as being favored as an afternoon snack alongside hot green tea.
+Also, the fried green peas are packed with natural umami taste and addictive, and often eaten with a glass of beer as an Otsumami, as well as being favored as an afternoon snack alongside green tea.

-According to the label, the ingredients in the Kasugai Green Mame green pea snack are pea, edible fat and oil, starch, sugar, wheat flour, processed glutinous rice, salt, seasonings (including amino acid), baking powder, and colors.
+In terms of the ingredients, the Japanese bean snack, Kasugai Green Mame is made mainly with green pea, edible fat, starch, sugar, wheat flour, processed glutinous rice, salt, seasoning (including amino acids), baking powder, and colors.

 Where to Buy

-Since Kasugai Green Mame has been a favorite of many Japanese for decades, it is available in many supermarkets around the country.
+In Japan, Kasugai Green Mame has been a favorite of many people through generations, so the product can be bought in many supermarkets around the country.